osg-htc/user-documentation/documentation/htc_workloads/managing_data/data-transfer.md

 /protected:
   * Only job input and output data greater than 500 MB should be stored in `/protected`
   * *Job Input files*: Transfer files from /protected using `transfer_input_files = stash:///ospool/protected/<username>/InFile.txt`.
 This combines HTCondor's `transfer_input_files` with a file transfer protocol, `stash:///ospool/protected/<username>/`.
-  * *Job Output files*: If you would like a job to transfer a large file back to your /protected directory, in your HTCondor submit file, use `transfer_output_remaps = stash:///ospool/protected/<username>/OutFile.txt`.
+  * *Job Output files*: If you would like a job to transfer a large file back to your /protected directory, in your HTCondor submit file, use `transfer_output_remaps with the stash transfer mechanism (stash:///ospool/protected/<username>).
+For example, `transfer_output_remaps = stash:///ospool/protected/<username>/OutFile.txt`.

 # HTCondor's Transfer_output_remaps